RUCKBReasoning/RESDSQL/README.md

 `Update (2023.5.19):` We added support for [CSpider](https://taolusi.github.io/CSpider-explorer/), a Chinese Text-to-SQL benchmark with Chinese questions, English database schema, and corresponding SQL queries.

 `Update (2023.11.1):` We are excited to present our text-to-SQL demo, available at https://github.com/RUCKBReasoning/text2sql-demo.
-This demo showcases the capabilities of our newly developed pre-trained language model, which has been specifically tailored for text-to-SQL tasks.
-Additionally, we have included comprehensive instructions on how to build the demo using your own databases.
+This demo showcases the capabilities of our newly developed pre-trained language model CodeS, which has been specifically tailored for text-to-SQL tasks.
+Additionally, we have included comprehensive instructions on how to build the demo using your databases.
 We encourage you to experiment with it and explore its features! 🔥

+ `Update (2024.4.12):` We are thrilled to announce that our latest work, CodeS, has been accepted by SIGMOD 2024.
+CodeS represents a significant advancement over RESDSQL, incorporating a more powerful language model.
+We also re-developed the schema filter to make it easy to use.
+For an in-depth look at CodeS, please consult our paper available at [CodeS-paper](https://arxiv.org/abs/2402.16347).
+Additionally, we have made the source code publicly available at [CodeS-code](https://github.com/RUCKBReasoning/codes) for community use and feedback.

 ## Overview
-We introduce a new Text-to-SQL parser, **RESDSQL** (**R**anking-enhanced **E**ncoding plus a **S**keleton-aware **D**ecoding framework for Text-to-**SQL**), which attempts to decoulpe the schema linking and the skeleton parsing to reduce the difficuty of Text-to-SQL.
+We introduce a new Text-to-SQL parser, **RESDSQL** (**R**anking-enhanced **E**ncoding plus a **S**keleton-aware **D**ecoding framework for Text-to-**SQL**), which attempts to decoulpe the schema linking and the skeleton parsing to reduce the difficulty of Text-to-SQL.
 More details can be found in our [paper](https://arxiv.org/abs/2302.05965).
 All experiments are conducted on a single NVIDIA A100 80G GPU.

 ## Evaluation Results
 We evaluate RESDSQL on six benchmarks: Spider, Spider-DK, Spider-Syn, Spider-Realistic, Dr.Spider, and CSpider.
 We adopt two metrics: Exact-set-Match accuracy (EM) and EXecution accuracy (EX).
 Let's look at the following numbers: